Habitable Exoplanets Observatory: Biosignatures

 HabEx would search for potential biosignature gases in exoplanets' atmospheres, such as O_{2} (0.69 and 0.76 μm) and its photolytic product ozone (O_{3}).
 On the long wavelength side, extending the observations to 1.7 μm would make it possible to search for strong additional water signatures (at 1.13 and 1.41 μm), and would also allow to search for evidence that the detected O_{2} and O_{3} gases were created by abiotic processes (e.g., by looking for features from CO_{2}, CO, O_{4}).
 A further infrared capability to ~2.5 μm would allow to search for secondary features such as methane (CH_{4}) that may be consistent with biological processes.
 Pushing even further in the UV may also allow distinction between a biotic, high-O_{2} atmosphere from an abiotic, CO_{2}-rich atmosphere based on the ozone absorption of 0.3 μm.

 Molecular oxygen (O_{2}) can be produced by geophysical processes, as well as a byproduct of photosynthesis by life forms, so although encouraging, O_{2} is not a definite biosignature, unless it is considered in its environmental context.
-I.e., while O2 production to ~20% of atmospheric content seems to be part of life on Earth, too much oxygen is actually poisonous to life as humans know it and could easily be created by planetary situations like a incredibly deep world spanning ocean.
+I.e., while O2 production to ~20% of atmospheric content seems to be part of life on Earth, too much oxygen is actually poisonous to life as humans know it and could easily be created by planetary situations like an incredibly deep world spanning ocean.